panva/jose-chacha/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report
+name: 🐞Bug report
 about: There's a bug I want to report
-title: 'bug: '
-labels: bug
+labels: triage
 ---

 **Describe the bug**